MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/webapi/use-ps-and-vscode-web-api.md

 ## Create reusable functions

 [Quick Start Web API with PowerShell](quick-start-ps.md) introduced how to authenticate and call the [WhoAmI function](xref:Microsoft.Dynamics.CRM.WhoAmI) with Visual Studio code.
 This may be all you need to for an ad-hoc test of one or more operations.
 However, as your scripts become more complex, you will find yourself typing the same code again and again.
-To apply the patterns in the following [Handling exceptions](#handling-exceptions) and [Manage Dataverse Service protection limits](#manage-dataverse-service-protection-limits) sections, you will need to create some reusable functions.

 In this section we will start creating a set of reusable functions in separate files that we can access using *[dot sourcing](/powershell/module/microsoft.powershell.core/about/about_scripts#script-scope-and-dot-sourcing)*.
 Use dot sourcing to load a file containing PowerShell scripts that can contain functions and variables that become part of the local script scope.